 Chemistry Degree highlights

-This includes a common curriculum in the first Semester which offers the possibility of transfers between the departmental subjects.
-The interface between science and engineering provides a unique environment for teaching and research
+Featuring a common curriculum in the first Semester which offers the possibility of transfers between the departmental subjects.
+The interface between science and engineering provides a unique environment for teaching and research.

-- The BSc degrees are recognised by the Royal Society of Chemistry and the Institute of Chemistry in Ireland, and the MSci Chemistry is accredited by The Royal Society of Chemistry.
+- The degrees are accredited by the Royal Society of Chemistry and the Institute of Chemistry of Ireland.